 January 24, 2019

 The new year is a clean slate and a great time to make changes to your health care, and your oral health is no exception.
-Because we understand the significant link between your oral health and your overall health, there has never been a better time to make your dental care a priority, and your dentist in Brampton has some tips on how you can easily make some changes for 2019.
+Because of the significant link between your oral health and your overall health, there has never been a better time to make your dental care a priority, and your dentist in Brampton has some tips on how you can easily create some changes for 2019.

 Brushing Before You go to Bed

 While it may be simple to remember to brush your teeth when you wake up in the morning, brushing before bed is easier to overlook when you’re busy or tired after a long day.
-Brushing eliminates all the bacteria in your mouth left there from the food you’ve eaten throughout the day, which is essential because the bacteria will turn into plaque that sits on your teeth and breaks down your enamel if it’s not removed.
+Brushing eliminates all the bacteria in your mouth from the food you’ve eaten throughout the day, which is essential because it will turn into plaque that sits on your teeth and breaks down your enamel if it’s not removed.

 Eat More Fruits and Vegetables

-Fruits and vegetables neutralize the acids in your mouth that cause tooth decay and cavities, and they wash away the excess debris in your mouth left over after meals by increasing saliva flow.
+Fruits and vegetables such as apples, pears, and carrots neutralize the acids in your mouth that cause tooth decay and cavities, and they wash away the excess debris in your mouth left over after meals by increasing saliva flow.

 Flossing Once a Day